Kobapps/FormulaKit/README.md

 Replace `<your-org>` with the account hosting this repository and adjust the tag as required.
 Unity will download the package contents from the specified revision.

-## Local development
+## Samples

-When working inside this repository, open the `FormulaKit` Unity project folder in the Unity Editor.
-Unity will import the package via the relative file reference defined in `Packages/manifest.json` (`"file:../.."`), allowing you to iterate on the package while running the sample scenes.
+After installing the package you can import the **Formula Builder Demo** from the Package Manager window to explore the editor window and runtime evaluation workflow inside your project.

 ## License